 Learn to Self-Soothe (Your Nervous System Is Lying to You)

-When your partner doesn't text back, your nervous system goes into threat mode.
-It interprets the silence as abandonment.
+When your partner does not text back, your nervous system can go into threat mode.
+It interprets silence as abandonment.
 Your body releases cortisol.
 You panic.
+This is not logical, it is neurological.

 Over time, your nervous system will learn that these moments of silence don't actually mean danger.
 You'll develop what psychologists call "distress tolerance."
 You'll be okay alone.